 It is Easy to Get Around

-If you are worried about driving in Alaska during winter, there is nothing to fear!
 While the roads see their fair share of snow and ice, main highways and roads are quickly cleared and kept in good condition.

 Rent an all-wheel or 4-wheel drive vehicle when you travel in winter.
 Check road conditions before you head out.